Consolidated B-24 Liberator: Introduction to service, 1941–1942

 B-24s bomb the Ploiești oil fields in August 1943.

 The United States Army Air Forces (USAAF) took delivery of its first B-24As in mid-1941.
-Over the next three years, B-24 squadrons deployed to all theaters of the war: African, European, China-Burma-India, the Anti-submarine Campaign, the Southwest Pacific Theater and the Pacific Theater.
-In the Pacific, to simplify logistics and to take advantage of its longer range, the B-24 (and its twin, the U.S. Navy PB4Y) was the chosen standard heavy bomber.
+Over the next three years, B-24 squadrons deployed to all theaters of the war: African, European, China-Burma-India, the anti-submarine campaign, the Southwest Pacific and the Pacific.
+In the Pacific, to simplify logistics and to take advantage of its longer range, the B-24 (and its twin, the US Navy PB4Y) was the chosen standard heavy bomber.
 By mid-1943, the shorter-range B-17 was phased out.
-The Liberators which had served early in the war in the Pacific continued the efforts from the Philippines, Australia, Espiritu Santo, Guadalcanal, Hawaii, and Midway Island.
+The Liberators which had served early in the war in the Pacific continued their efforts from the Philippines, Australia, Espiritu Santo, Guadalcanal, Hawaii, and Midway Island.
 The Liberator peak overseas deployment was 45.5 bomb groups in June 1944.
 Additionally, the Liberator equipped a number of independent squadrons in a variety of special combat roles.
 The cargo versions, C-87 and C-109 tanker, further increased its overseas presence, especially in Asia in support of the XX Bomber Command air offensive against Japan.

-So vital was the need for long-range operations, that at first USAAF used the type as transports.
+So vital was the need for long-range operations that at first USAAF used the type as transports.
 The sole B-24 in Hawaii was destroyed by the Japanese attack on Pearl Harbor on 7 December 1941.
 It had been sent to the Central Pacific for a very long-range reconnaissance mission that was preempted by the Japanese attack.

 The first USAAF Liberators to carry out combat missions were 12 repossessed LB-30s deployed to Java with the 11th Bombardment Squadron (7th Bombardment Group) that flew their first combat mission in mid-January.
 Two were shot up by Japanese fighters, but both managed to land safely.
 One was written off due to battle damage and the other crash-landed on a beach.

 US-based Liberators entered combat service in 1942 when on 6 June, four LB-30s from Hawaii staging through Midway Island attempted an attack on Wake Island, but were unable to find it.
 The B-24 came to dominate the heavy bombardment role in the Pacific because compared to the B-17, the B-24 was faster, had longer range, and could carry a ton more bombs.